Static Memory Management

 Note that the variable !xs

 is used twice.
-Therefore, in this example, the content of !xs
+This means that the content of !xs

 For any type t